 Acre” guidelines, so the grass will be cut only twice a year; these areas

 will be used by the children’s Playchurch and Boomerang groups for

 areas around the paths will be cut and strimmed regularly.

 other areas of the churchyard priority will be given to cutting the grass

 between the graves, but the tops of the graves and other areas which need

 strimming will be cut less often.

 The cost of maintaining the

-churchyard is met by a grant from the Borough Council, which has been cut
+churchyard is met by a grant from the Borough Council and a contribution

 God's Acre and the